Autumn is a good time to begin preparing the vegetable garden for spring planting.

 If you are planning a new garden for spring, autumn is the time to remove sod and perennial weeds and turn the soil where the new garden will grow.

 Spading, forking, and double digging will be easier in autumn while the ground is relatively dry and before winter snows and spring rains waterlog the soil.
 The best time to cultivate is when the soil is damp but not soggy.
-An ideal soil has crumbly texture.
+An ideal soil has a crumbly texture.
 Soil worked too soon in spring can become compacted.
-Heavy, clay soil and hard clods exposed to winter freezes and thaws will break apart more easily.
+Heavy, clay soil, and hard clods exposed to winter freezes and thaws will break apart more easily.

 There are clear advantages to preparing the garden for spring planting in autumn:

 - Compost and manure added in autumn have added time to decompose and release nutrients to the soil.
 Fertility and soil structure is improved.

 - Leaf mulch is available; shred leaves with the lawnmower and spread them across beds to decompose through the winter.

 - Turned soil is better able to absorb winter rains and melting snow.